Why launch with a sour beer?.

 “A good sour beer is like that friend you have who gets along with everyone she’s ever met.”

-Sour beers can have a very tart flavour that can be as aggressive as sucking on a lemon, or be a bit more balanced, like the sweet-and-sour interplay of a Sour Key candy.
-Conventional beers balance sweetness and bitterness.
-But sour beers drink more like white wines, balancing acidity and sweetness.
+But yes, some sour beer can possess a very tart flavour.
+Some beers can even be as aggressive as sucking on a lemon.
+Or be a bit more balanced, like the sweet-and-sour interplay of a Sour Key candy.
+But like a great white wine, sour beers balance acidity and sweetness.